Updated April 15, 2023

 However, in any corporate setup, management has to see group interactions and meetings improve, and there are ways for this.
 Principally changes occur in the team in how the members interact and relate with each other towards their organization and management.

-A good team shows following traits:
+A good team shows the following traits:

-- Share common objectives
+- Share common objectives.

-- Cherish versatile and diversity
+- Cherish versatility and diversity.